Maki-Daisuke/go-kaito/README.md

 Prerequisites
 ---------------

-It is recommended to install `gzip`, `bzip2` and `xz` command.
+It is recommended to install `gzip`, `bzip2` and `xz` commands.
-Kaito tries to use these command, and fallback to Go-native implementation of the algorithms if the commands fail.
+Kaito tries to use these commands, and fallbacks to Go-native implementation of those algorithms if the commands fail.
 Thus, those commands are not mandatory, but they are much faster than Go-native implementations according to my experience.